AndrewEllis93/Print-Tuning-Guide/README.md

 **8)** In the `[extruder]` section of your config, update `pressure_advance` to the new value.

 **9)** Issue `RESTART` command.
-## Fine-Tuning
+## Fine-Tuning and What to Look For

-The pressure advance tower method is usually good enough on its own.
+The pressure advance tower method is usually good enough on its own, provided you measured correctly.
+This can take some experience, however, so here are some things to look out for.

-It takes some experience to manually tweak it.
-Usually increments of 0.005 (with direct drive) are a good starting point.

 Pressure advance **changes the distribution of material,** not the *amount* of material.
 - Lower values cause less material in the middle of lines, and more at the ends/corners.
 - Higher values cause more material in the middle of lines, and less at the ends/corners.
 ### Pressure Advance is Too High
 - Divots or underextrusion at corners and line ends.
-- Gaps between corners perimeters.
+- Gaps between perimeters at corners.

 ![](Images/PA-High-1.png)

 ### Pressure Advance is Too Low
 - Bulging at corners and line ends.
-- Gaps between straight perimeters.
+- Gaps between straight line perimeters.

 ![](Images/PA-Low-1.png)

+You can manually tweak pressure advance based on actual prints.
+Usually increments of 0.005 (with direct drive) are a good starting point.

+# Infill/Perimeter Overlap
+WIP

 # Retraction
 WIP